-Carmen is the opera which has ensured Bizet's lasting fame but which, somewhat uniquely, was partly fashioned by pressures from the directorate of the commissioning theatre, the Opéra-Comique.
+Carmen, the opera which has ensured Bizet's lasting fame, was partly fashioned by pressures from the directorate of the commissioning theatre, the Opéra-Comique.
 The revenue from this theatre was largely dependent on attracting the bourgeoisie, providing an evening out for chaperoned couples with an eye on marriage.
-Thus a setting including a cigar factory, a murder outside a bullring and a tavern habituated by gypsies somewhat contravened the norm.
+Thus a setting including a cigar factory, a murder outside a bullring and a tavern habituated by unscrupulous characters somewhat contravened the norm.
 Bowing to administrative pressure to soften the tone, the character of Micaëla was introduced to counterbalance the free-living Carmen and her compatriots.

 The opera was ahead of its time in its introduction of real popular music: the Habanera in Act I where Carmen advocates free love was taken from a book of Spanishlanguage cabaret songs and the Chanson Bohème and the Seguidilla, among other movements, employ Spanish modes and dance rhythms.
-The theme which introduces Carmen and accompanies the fateful cardscene and her death imitates a Hungarian (or "gypsy") scale.
+The theme which introduces Carmen and accompanies the fateful cardscene and her death imitates a Hungarian scale.

-Originally conforming to the Opéra-Comique norm of a mix of spoken dialogue and operatic numbers, it was for a long time preferred in its posthumous adaptation where the dialogue was replaced by recitatives.
-More recently, productions prefer its richer version with the details of the full dialogue retained.
+Originally conforming to the Opéra-Comique norm of a mix of spoken dialogue and operatic numbers, it was for a long time after the composer's death presented in an adaptation by Bizet's contemporary Ernest Guiraud who composed recitatives to replace the dialogue.
+Modern productions prefer its original version, retaining the dialogue.